soumith/ganhacks/README.md

+(this list is no longer maintained, and I am not sure how relevant it is in 2020)

 # How to Train a GAN?
 Tips and tricks to make GANs work

 While research in Generative Adversarial Networks (GANs) continues to improve the